Fish & Water

 The goal of the AWW program is to encourage citizens to discover the national forests in Alabama by testing their waters.
 Citizen volunteers are trained to collect water chemistry and bacteriological monitoring data on select stream locations within the national forests.
 Ultimately, the USFS will use this water data to make watershed management decisions in the forests.

-AWW held three, two-day water quality monitoring workshops between January and February 2020 for the Tuskegee, Bankhead, and Conecuh national forests, training a total of 51 individuals.
+In 2020, AWW held three, two-day water quality monitoring workshops for the Tuskegee, Bankhead, and Conecuh national forests, training a total of 70 people.
 These workshops covered information related to the water environment, forests and watershed health, pollution, and water quality standards.
 During day two of each workshop, participants conducted monitoring practices on the respective national forest.

 “I want to share with anyone who’s interested in doing this kind of work that it really is its own reward to be out there.
 It’s nice to feel like you’re doing something that contributes to a greater cause.
 I’ve not yet monitored for a year, but I do really look forward to developing a deeper relationship with these areas and these spots that I’ve been assigned, and observing the cycles and changes.
 I’m grateful to be part of this organization that facilitates this good work.” – Tuskegee National Forest monitor volunteer

-AWW plans to apply for additional funding from the CitSci Fund to pursue an expansion of this project in 2021 to the Talladega National Forest.* It is hoped that this will be one of many projects to come that incorporate Alabama public lands with AWW’s water monitoring program.
+AWW hopes that this will be one of many projects to come that incorporate Alabama public lands with AWW’s water monitoring program.

 For those interested in following the progress of this project or getting involved with AWW, contact the Alabama Water Watch office at email@example.com or 1-888-844-4785.
 For more information on Alabama Water Watch visit www.alabamawaterwatch.org.
 Like and follow Alabama Water Watch on Twitter, Instagram, and Facebook.